dmattox10/dmattox10/README.md

 - Whatever you use, I can learn it!

 ## My Projects that are currently deployed

+#### Miracle Messages Map
+During Lambda Labs I spent 2 months as part of a Full Stack team of 5 people working on the front and back end of the Miracle Messages Map, hosted [HERE](https://www.miraclemessages.org/impact).
+Lot's of debugging, working with databases and AWS, and learning and mastering new technologies quickly.
 #### Harry Potter Sorting Hat
 Hosted on my private server [HERE](https://potter.danielmattox.com) explained by this [README](https://github.com/dmattox10/React-Sorting-Hat) in the repo.
 #### Conway's Game of Life